RianNegreiros/DotNetChatBot/README.md

   The `useChat` hook uses the `axios` library to send GET requests to the chat bot API.
 The responses from the API are stored in the `messages` state variable.
 The `messages` state variable is also stored in the session storage to persist the chat history across page reloads.

   The `Chat` component also uses the `Loading` component to display a loading animation while waiting for the response from the API, and the `DangerError` component to display any error messages.

-## Rate Limiting

-The project uses rate limiting to limit the number of requests from a single IP address.
-The limit is set to 10 requests per 10 seconds.
-If the limit is exceeded, the API will return a 429 Too Many Requests status code.

 ## Built With
   - [ASP.NET Core 8](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-8?source=recommendations)